gramcracker40/LiveTest/backend/core_test/README.md

   Step 2: Crop the scantron consistently to the answers after a four point transformation.
     draw vertical partitions between A, B, C, D, E and then detect the shaded in regions for each answer

-Lit review - find all similar research - take notes of everything